 - 1. Increased self-awareness and self-reflection on your own psychological processes - 2.
-Enhanced ability to think psychologically within a coaching relationship - 3.
-Increased confidence in using Trifocal Vision as the core model of Psychosynthesis Leadership Coaching - 4.
+Enhanced ability to think psychologically within a coaching relationship, at three levels: prepersonal, personal and transpersonal - 3.
+Increased awareness, capacity and skills for working with crisis in leadership coaching - 4.
+Increased awareness, capacity and skills for working with will in leadership coaching - Increased confidence in using Trifocal Vision as the core model of Psychosynthesis Leadership Coaching - 6.
 Enhanced basic human skills of coaching, including Impact and influence